 1 1/2 cups granulated sugar

 4 egg yolks

 A pinch or two of salt

 2 cups coconut (1 bag of Angel flake)

 1 1/2 cups chopped pecans (toasted)

 Whisk butter, evaporated milk, sugar and egg yolks together in a large saucepan.
 Turn heat to medium and cook mixture, whisking often, until it thickens.
 This should take about 10 minutes.
 When thickened and bubbly, remove from heat and pour into a large mixing bowl.
-It should look thick, but it will still be runny.
+It should look thick, but it will still be too runny to use as frosting at this point.
 Don’t worry, because it will thicken as it cools and will thicken even more as it chills.